Al-Azizia reference: NAB opposes Nawaz’s plea seeking suspension of sentence

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Islamabad High Court (IHC) has set June 19 for the hearing of Nawaz’s plea seeking suspension of sentence in the Al-Azizia reference.
+The Islamabad High Court (IHC) has set June 19 for the hearing of Nawaz’ plea seeking suspension of sentence in Al-Azizia reference.

 Earlier, Nawaz Sharif’s bail petition on medical ground and permission to go abroad for medical treatment was rejected by the Supreme Court in May.

-The Islamabad High Court (IHC) has set June 19 for the hearing of Nawaz’s plea seeking suspension of sentence in the Al-Azizia reference.
+The Islamabad High Court (IHC) has set June 19 for the hearing of Nawaz’ plea seeking suspension of sentence in Al-Azizia reference.

 Earlier, Nawaz Sharif’s bail petition on medical ground and permission to go abroad for medical treatment was rejected by the Supreme Court in May.